-This new approach to law was demonstrated in chapters 9 and 10 that focused on corruption and employment discrimination and demonstrated through these two case studies how can we balance between the different regulatory tools and the need to address different types of population with different state of mind toward the law.
+This new approach to law was applied in Chapters 9 and 10 to corruption and employment discrimination; these two case studies showed how to create an effective balance between different regulatory tools and the need to address different types of population with different states of mind toward the law.

-Other avenues of research could be to explore statistical enforcement where the focus on the individual is secondary to the ability to recognize a bias on one’s decision through focus on aggregated decision.
-In a similar way to what have been argued in the context of employment discrimination, where the many courts examine discriminatory practices through an aggregation rather than through one single case.
+<A>New Directions in Behavioral Ethics

-A different angle, might be to shift the responsibility from the individual, given that fact that some of the mechanisms are without full awareness and with the high importance of the situation, there is a possibility of imposing responsibility on the organization itself.
-In such a way the organization will be incentivized to prevent anything in the situation which might cause the individual to engage in wrong doing.
-Such a shift should be accompanied by the state, which will focus on making it hard for people to find rationales for incompliance
+<B>Situational Design

-Revising enforcement strategies
+Given the fact that many individuals make choices without full awareness, it might make sense to place more of the responsibility for wrongdoing that occurs in organizational contexts on the organization itself.
+Doing so will incentivize the organization to design the situation in a way that will facilitate compliance and discourage wrongdoing.
+This shift in responsibility should be reinforced by state regulation and legal policy, which will focus on making it hard for people to find rationales for noncompliance.

-Smarter usage of uncertainty
+<B>Smarter Use of Uncertainty

-Current research on how people reason and understand focuses on legal ambiguity, which appears to be central to one’s ability to understand the meaning of various concepts in laws, contracts, and organisational codes.
+Legal ambiguity has varying effects both on the ability to understand the meaning of various concepts in laws, contracts, and organisational codes and on subsequent decision making.
 Haisley and Weber, for example, found that people prefer ambiguous risks when such ambiguity allows them to justify their unfair behavior.
 Dana et al. found that people are less generous in situations in which they can use moral ambiguity to explain their selfish behavior.
-Similarly, Hsee found evidence that people make choices that satisfy their preferences at the cost of not completing an assigned goal if they can exploit existing ambiguity about what decision can be considered as having achieved the assigned goal.
+Similarly, Hsee found evidence that people make choices that satisfy their preferences at the cost of not completing an assigned goal, if they can exploit existing ambiguity about what decision can be considered as having achieved the assigned goal.

-The central approach which will be discussed is the ability to tailor interventions to specific situations and the importance of changing intrinsic motivation.
-Even when speaking about regulating implicit behavior, there is the need to adopt an integrated view of the intervention that the State can employ.
-Especially being that we recognize there is no one policy fits all, and that when changing peoples’ intrinsic motivation there is the desired role not only for the genuinely good people but also for the situational wrong-doers.
-We have to employ an integrative approach rather than choosing only one of them.
+<B>An Aggregate Approach

-A Statistical Approach
+Given the difficulty of determining individuals’ awareness of the unethical nature of their decisions, BE suggests focusing on aggregating people’s decisions as proof of wrongdoing.
+This view can be understood by analogy from work in the area of employment discrimination,

-Given the difficulty of determining individuals’ awareness to the unethical nature of their decisions, BE suggests focusing on aggregating people’s decisions as proof of wrongdoing.
-This view can be understood by analogy from work in the area of employment discrimination, where the inability to penetrate people’s mind (Krieger 1995) has led, in some cases, to an aggregated approach to evaluating decision making.
+where the inability to penetrate people’s minds (Krieger 1995) has led, in some cases, to an aggregated approach to evaluating decision making.
 Beginning with Griggs v.
-Duke Power Co., (1971) the U.S. Supreme Court has recognized that although it is not mandated that the workforce of a company should replicate the composition of the general population, statistical disparity between the two can be used as compelling evidence of employment discrimination under a disparate impact theory.
-According to this theory, even if it is impossible to prove that the employer intended to treat candidates differently, the fact that the employer used criteria that resulted in discrimination against a class of individuals is sufficient to establish an illegitimate discrimination (Shoben 1983).
+Duke Power Co., (1971) the U.S. Supreme Court has recognized that, although it is not mandated that the workforce of a company should replicate the composition of the general population, statistical disparity between the two can be used as compelling evidence of employment discrimination under a disparate impact theory.
+According to this theory, even if it is impossible to prove that the employer intended to treat candidates differently, the fact that the employer used criteria that resulted in discrimination against a class of individuals is sufficient to establish illegitimate discrimination (Shoben 1983).